 With hackers, crackers and intelligence services on the loose, building better passwords is a constant challenge for everyone from the casual social media user to national governments.
 Most users' passwords suffer from a number of weaknesses, including predictability, redundant use and excessive brevity.

-Now a new Stevens Institute of Technology research project led by computer science chair Giuseppe Ateniese demonstrates how artificial intelligence (AI) techniques can be harvested to crack passwords with even greater ease.
+Now a new Stevens Institute of Technology study led by computer science professor Giuseppe Ateniese demonstrates how artificial intelligence (AI) techniques can be harvested to crack passwords with even greater ease.

 Curiously, the technology works by discovering all the usual human password tricks — then throwing that book aside to make up new rules at light speed.

 New guidance suggests that traditional prescriptions for varying passwords, such as introducing and mixing in "special" characters, numbers and capital letters, don't help your privacy as much as believed.
 That's because algorithmic password-cracking programs can pretty quickly cycle through most of the obvious permutations.

 "If it's anything shorter than twelve characters long, your password is probably going to be cracked, sooner or later," notes Ateniese.
 "Hackers or intelligence agencies can run existing tools in minutes to figure out most of the regular passwords."